 Acquisitions editors are what people normally mean when they say “my editor”–it’s the person employed to select the academic books the press will publish.
-Acquisitions editors are usually intelligent non-academics and do not have Ph.Ds.
+They are usually intelligent non-academics.
+Not all have Ph.Ds.
 So, while they are intimately familiar with the disciplinary trends (since they play a major role in shaping what gets published), they themselves do not write scholarship.
 They usually attend important conferences to meet with prospective authors and attend panels, among other things.

 Series editors, by contrast, are senior scholars who are responsible for helping acquire and review book proposals for a press’s specific series.
 Because they are professors, you might have already met series editors at conferences without necessarily knowing they were series editors.